 CENTURION PALACE HOTEL

-The hotel occupies one of the grandest-looking Gothic palazzi on the Grand Canal.
+In Venice it is always exciting to get off the public boat at the Salute stop.
+The great church of Santa Maria della Salute stands proudly before those who alight here.
+No artist worth his salt visits Venice without painting at least one canvas of Longhena’s masterpiece.
+Its bravura is astonishing.
+And a few pleasant steps away stands the Centurion Palace, an hotel which occupies one of the grandest-looking Gothic palazzi on the Grand Canal.
 It has been wonderfully restored.
 Its painstaking restoration took many years and has resulted in an establishment which is now regarded as one of the finest in the city.
-That reputation is being reinforced by its dining room, Antinoo’s.
+That reputation is being enhanced by its dining room, Antinoo’s.

-On my previous visit, the wine list had been too short.
-Now it is impressive, with several hundred offerings, and there is much to tempt the fan of Italy’s finest producers.
-Prices are not outrageous, as you will realise when I record the following: 320€ for 2011 Ornellaia, 325€ for 2011 Sassicaia and 370€ for 2011 Gaja Barbaresco.
-14 examples of sparkling Franciacorta are available, with my favourite, Anna-Maria Clemente from Cà del Bosco, 320€ for its 2006 vintage.
-Mr Nardo advised me well, bringing to my table the ever-reliable, big-boned chardonnay by Planeta (2013 – 50€) and a truly superb 2008 Amarone.
+The wine list is impressive, with several hundred offerings, and there is much to tempt the fan of Italy’s finest producers.
+Prices run from 33€ for a local white to 620€ for the 2004 Amarone by Quintarelli.
+These other bottles caught my eye: 2011 Ornellaia (497€), 2014 Sassicaia (447€), 2013 Solaia (530€), 2016 Planeta chardonnay (60€) and 2014 Gaja Barbaresco (465€).
+16 examples of sparkling Franciacorta are available.
+They include my favourite, Anna-Maria Clemente from Cà del Bosco (360€ for its 2006 vintage rosé).
+Mr Molinari brought to me table a truly superb 2008 Amarone.
 These wines are famous for their density and weight, and this one certainly needed its decanting.
-But then it was a magnificent and complex beast – rich, smooth, soft, voluptuous, a gorgeous blend of black cherry, spice, tobacco and leather (Hatteso, Garbole – 165€).
+But then it was a magnificent and complex beast – rich, smooth, soft, voluptuous, a gorgeous blend of black cherry, spice, tobacco and leather (Hatteso, Garbole – 190€).
 Such drinking always lifts my spirits.